a little introduction to Bali…

 One of the most important ceremonies to the Balinese is between Galungan and Kuningan- a period of 10 days when ancestors and gods come to visit family temples.
 This is a very colorful time in Bali with each home gate decorated with a bamboo pole called penjor.

 The second calendar system is the solar-lunar Saka calendar which originated in India.
-The calendar year runs 78 years behind the Gregorian calendar, so 2014 is 1936 in the Balinese Saka calendar.
-New and Full Moon days are often auspicious times for rituals and when major temple ceremonies are often celebrated.
+The calendar year runs 78 years behind the Gregorian calendar, so 2021 is 1943 in the Balinese Saka calendar.
+New and Full Moon days are often auspicious times for rituals.

-As the Saka calendar originated in India, this time around the northern hemipshere spring equinox traditionally marked the beginning of the new agricultural year.
+As the Saka calendar originated in India, the time around the northern hemipshere spring equinox traditionally marks the beginning of the new agricultural year.
 The days leading to Nyepi in Bali is a time of purification.
 Sacred temple objects are brought to the sea in procession to be cleansed.
 In the villages, huge demonic effigies are created.
-The night before Nyepi turns into a wild and fun procession casting off bad spirits with these effigies called Ogoh-Ogoh.
+The night before Nyepi turns into a wild and fun procession in the villages casting off bad spirits with the effigies called Ogoh-Ogoh.

 The next day of Nyepi is a day of complete silence.
 No one is allowed on the roads- all traffic is banned, the airport and seaports are closed.
 It is believed with the empty roads and silence, the banished spirits are not tempted to come back.
-Traditionally no one works and no lights are turned on.
+Traditionally no one works, no fires are lit and no lights are turned on.
 It’s a wonderful day to simply stop, reflect and renew.
-Alam Indah guests pre-order a Nyepi food box and enjoy a peaceful day of quiet where you can open your hearts to the sound of nature.
-Nyepi in 2019 will be on 07 March.
+Alam Indah guests can pre-order a Nyepi food boxes and enjoy a peaceful day of quiet where you can open your hearts to the sound of nature.

 Ubud's Monkey Forest website also has more information on Bali culture: www.monkeyforestubud.com